 C103.1 Hydrant spacing.
-Fire Apparatus Access Roads and public streets providing required access to Buildings in accordance with VCFPD Ordinance Number 29 shall be provided with one or more fire hydrants, as determined by Section C102.1.
+Fire apparatus access roads and public streets providing required access to buildings in accordance with Section 503 of the International Fire Code VCFPD Ordinance Number 29 shall be provided with one or more fire hydrants, as determined by Section C102.1.
 Where more than one hydrant is required, the distance between required fire hydrants shall be in accordance with Sections C103.2 and C103.3.
-When required by the Fire Code Official, additional fire hydrants above those required by Section C102.1 shall be provided along a complex, development or subdivision perimeter streets to provide a water supply for wildland fires.
+When required by the fire code official, additional fire hydrants above those required by Section C102.1 shall be provided along a complex, development or subdivision perimeter streets to provide a water supply for wildland fires.